Inflammation is a short or continuous immune response caused by temporary or permanent cell damage intended to rehabilitate the damaged tissue.

 Inflammation and infection are two closely related but separate phenomena.

-- Inflammation is a natural and immediate response of the immune system to repair any form of tissue damage, such as blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.
+- Inflammation is a natural and immediate response of the immune system to repair any form of tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.

 - The immune response to this infection is inflammation.

-Prominent examples of inflammation that do not involve necessarily infection:
+Prominent examples of inflammation that do not necessarily involve infection:

 - Knife injury while cutting.